Would you like more information about this offer or would you like to use our services? Please contact our teams.

 - Ensuring sustainability of treatment solutions for excavated earth based on ageing tests and modelling tools;

-- Providing training in recycling excavated earth as part of polluted site and soil rehabilitation projects.
+- Providing training in recycling excavated earth.

 BRGM is investigating solutions for re-using excavated soils as a component for artificially re-creating functional ground.